 NFL Betting Lines

-As things progress and you're making your football wagers, the NFL Betting Lines will always be the first thing you take a look at.
-These are the numbers that will represent the different kinds of odds you'll have for your bets you make either for a team, player, prop bet, futures bet, or anything else football related you can bet on.
+As things progress and you’re making your football wagers, the NFL Betting Lines will always be the first thing you take a look at.
+These are the numbers that will represent the different kinds of odds you’ll have for the bets you make either for a team, player, prop bet, futures bet, or anything else football-related you can bet on.

 For example, you could see NFL Week 1 lines that massively favor the Green Bay Packers, Tampa Bay Buccaneers, LA Rams, Las Vegas Raiders, and multiple other teams for their showdowns to kickstart the season.
 It will then be on you to decide whether or not you think they’ll end up covering the spread, or choose those teams for a moneyline bet.